 Today may be used as a contingency day for any delays on the expedition, otherwise you will emerge from the kaluts at the edge of the Lut desert having successfully completed your trek.
 From here, the team will be driven to Kashit, a desert oasis and a welcome sight after your days in the heart of the Lut.
 There will be a final night of camping here.

-After a relaxed morning to explore Kerman, the team will fly back to Tehran for a celebratory team meal and a night in a comfortbale hotel.
+After a relaxed morning to explore Kerman, the team will bid farewell to Mehrdad and the support team before flying back to Tehran for a celebratory team meal and a final night in the team hotel.

 The expedition officially ends after breakfast today although team members are able to depart anytime and many flights require a very early morning check in.
 Transfers to the airport or any extensions to your stay are not included in your Secret Compass expedition and you must ensure that your visa is valid for all of your plans and you check any restrictions based on your nationality.